-- In order to stay up to date with the weather, we advise you to download the weather app from NOAA.
-The app is free and so long that your device is charged and turned on, you will receive notifications in real-time.
+- In order to stay up to date with the weather, we advise you to download the National Weather Service app.

 - Check out the Maine Emergency Management Agency (MEMA) for more information on disaster assistance as it pertains to your state and community specifically.

 I hope you liked reading about natural disasters in Maine.

 We created an in-depth resource with guides, templates, and checklists that will allow you to customize your emergency plan according to your specific needs.
 Click here to get started!